What is crowdfunding science?

 How can I crowdfund my research on Crowd.Science?

-To crowdfund on Crowd.Science submit your idea via our “crowdfund science with us” page or email us (email@example.com).
+To crowdfund on Crowd.Science submit your idea via our Submit Proposal page or email us (firstname.lastname@example.org).
 This is a really quick form that takes a couple of minutes to complete.
-Once we receive your idea, we will get in touch with you and work with you to craft an awesome campaign page!
+Once we receive your idea, we will get in touch with you and discuss next steps.
+Please also read our How it Works page.

 How long should my campaign be?

 All projects can run their campaign for up to 3 months.
 We recommend that you consider how much you need to raise, how familiar people are with your project and when you would like the project to start when you work out your crowdfunding timescale.
 Sometimes shorter campaigns can create more urgency and momentum.
-However, unless you are a crowdfunding guru we would usually recommend going for a longer timescale to give you time to reach out to people who you think will be interested in your work.
+However, if part of your plan is to engage businesses and philanthropists, these conversations can take a bit more time so you may want to go for slightly longer.

 When I reach my goal how do I process the rewards?